-The current PSG grammar comprizes 110 rules, roughly a quarter of which are finite clause rules, another quarter are phrase (group) rules, and a third quarter covers coordination patterns.
-With variable unification, the number of coordination rules could be reduced by using general rules like: X:cu = X+CO X, which now have to be individually listed for all constituent types.
+The current PSG grammar comprises 110 rules, roughly a quarter of which are finite clause rules, another quarter are phrase (group) rules, and a third quarter covers coordination patterns.
+With variable unification, the number of coordination rules could be reduced by using general rules like X:cu = X+ CO X.

-In other VISL grammars, notably Germanic ones, the uniqueness principle has been implemented by specifying allowed constituent orders individually.
+In other VISL grammars, notably Germanic ones, the uniqueness principle has been implemented by specifying allowed constituent orders.
 For Estonian, however, which has a much freer word order, clause level constituent chains have to accommodate for all S-V-O combinations but the infamous OSV.
-Therefore, possible constituent chains have been lumped by using {ADVL,OBJ,PRD} or similar sets with the \-operator.
+Therefore, possible constituent chains have been lumped by using {ADVL, OBJ, PRD} or similar sets with the -operator.
 As a result, current rules have a laxer uniqueness constraint, at clause level basically limited to subordinators, predicator and subject.
-Since the Estonian CG does not provide dependency direction markers for clause level constituents, its grammar design decision of \-lumping constituents, would have been risky, were it not for the clause boundary markers (CLB) supplied by the CG-grammar and used as delimiters in the PSG.

-Though linguistic theory treats auxiliaries and verb chains in various ways, one descriptional convention had to be favoured over another, and for the sake of notational compatibility, the VISL treebank convention of "small vp" was adopted, with a predicator constituent (P) consisting of finite and non-finite main verbs (MV), chain verb "auxiliaries" (CV) and negation particles, leaving objects and other verb complements outside the vp, and not recognizing "argument of auxiliary/CV" constituents either:
+Though linguistic theory treats auxiliaries and verb chains in various ways, for the sake of notational compatibility, the VISL treebank convention of "small vp" was adopted, with a predicator constituent (P) consisting of finite and non-finite main verbs (MV), chain verb "auxiliaries" (CV) and negation particles, leaving objects and other verb complements outside the vp.